pd95/SwiftUI-Sidebar/README.md

 NavigationView {
     SidebarList()
     PrimaryView()
-    SupplementalView()
+    SecondaryView()
 }
 ```

 Whenever a list row is selected from the sidebar, this influences the content of the primary view.
-When a list entry in the primary view is selected, this will influence the content of the supplemental view.
+When a list entry in the primary view is selected, this will influence the content of the secondary view.

 **Warning**: After recent changes I have retested the app in various conditions on iPad (12") and iPhone and have to admit:
 The app is broken in the current state.
 It will worke nicely on iPad with all at least two views visible.